zeditor01/cdc_examples/documents/deploy_cdc_ims.md

 CDC replication environments.
 Shops with a z/OS operation bridge should know that the CHCCLP scripting environment can also be deployed inside z/OS, either from unix system services (USS) or from JCL (using the java batch scheduler).

-All of these devops options are covered in the the [11.
-Devops Options for CDC.](C011_devops.md paper and [12.
-CHCCLP Scripting.](C012_chcclp.md) paper in this series of articles.
+All of these devops options are covered in the the [CDC Devops](https://github.com/zeditor01/cdc_examples/blob/main/documents/devops_cdc.md) and [CHCCLP for z/OS](https://github.com/zeditor01/cdc_examples/blob/main/documents/deploy_chcclp_zos.md) paper in this series of articles.

 <h3 id="7.5">7.5 Conforming to site standards for cross-platform devops and security.</h3>